hbux/AttendanceRegisterProject/README.md

 2. Enter `cd backend` if not already inside the backend folder
     1. Enter `node app.js` to run the program
     2. Enter `localhost:3000` in the URL of the browser
-    3. To terminate the program, enter `CTRL + C`

 ---

 **Frontend: First run-though**

-Still working on this...
+1. View > Terminal
+2. Enter `cd frontend` if not already inside the frontend folder
+    1. Enter `npm install package-lock.json`
+    2. This should install all the required dependencies
+    3. Enter `npm run serve` into the terminal
+    2. Enter `localhost:8080` in the URL of the browser

 ---

 **Frontend: Running the program**
 1. View > Terminal
-2. Enter `cd frontend` if not already inside the backend folder
+2. Enter `cd frontend` if not already inside the frontend folder
     1. Enter `npm run serve` to run the program
     2. Enter `localhost:8080` in the URL of the browser
-    3. To terminate the program, enter `CTRL + C`

 ---